Table of Contents

 • Maintenance Obligations: It outlines the maintenance responsibilities of the apartment owner, including contributions towards the upkeep of common areas and facilities.

-• Association Membership: The Deed may stipulate the requirement for the apartment owner to become a member of the Association of Apartment Owners (AAO) and comply with its bylaws.
+• Association Membership: The Deed may require the apartment owner to become a member of the Association of Apartment Owners (AAO) and comply with its bylaws.

 Importance of Registration and Its Implications for Ownership:

-• Registration of the Deed is mandatory under the provisions of the Registration Act, 1908.
-Registration confers legal validity and authenticity to the ownership arrangement, providing protection against disputes and claims.
+• Registration of the Deed is mandatory under the provisions of the Registration Act, 1908 Registration confers legal validity and authenticity to the ownership arrangement, protecting against disputes and claims.
+[4]

 • Registered Deeds serve as conclusive evidence of ownership and are admissible in courts as proof of title.
 Non-registration may render the ownership vulnerable to legal challenges and disputes.